Blumbo/ArmorTweaks/README.md

   <img src="https://i.imgur.com/uwlAqKh.png" width="500" title="hover text">
 </p>

-# Modifying values in the mod
+# Modifying variables in the mod
 #### Setup
 The mod uses scoreboard values to allow changing some variables of the formula in-game.
 To do that you first need create a dummy scoreboard objective named "armor.tweaks" using the following command: